Land Tax Sales

-It is the purchaser's responsibility to provide the court, at time of the confirmation hearing, a full legal description of the property purchased.
-Failure to do so will result in additional expenses and delay in recording the deed.
+It is the purchaser's responsibility to provide the court and sheriff's office, prior to the confirmation hearing, a full legal description of the property purchased and the date of your hearing.
+Failure to do so may result in additional expenses and delay in recording the deed.

 If the successful bidder fails to pay for the property by the end of the day, the parcel is re-offered the next day.
 If the bid price for the same parcel of property is significantly less than the bid price on the first day, a loss results which can be recovered against the original successful bidder.
 Mo.
 Rev. Stat. § 513.240 (2007).
 The Sheriff will proceed to recover the loss, with costs, by filing a motion in the Circuit Court of the City of St. Louis against the original successful bidder.

 Monday - Friday (except Holidays) 8:30 am - 5:00 pm